imalsogreg/imalsogreg.github.io/posts/2014-02-25-plos-announcement.markdown

 <br/>

 So, what do these predictions have in common?
-I don't know if it's a happy coincidence, or foresight on the part of PLOS and other leaders in the open science movement, but there is one clear thread here. **Open-science mandates could change the reward structure in a way that brings pro-social behavior into better alignment with individual career ambition** and *that* is the killer app.
+I don't know if it's a happy coincidence, or foresight on the part of PLOS and other leaders in the open science movement, but there is one clear thread here. **Open-science mandates could change the reward structure in a way that brings pro-social behavior into better alignment with individual career ambition** and that is the killer app.

 Think about science as it's practiced now.
 What's the relationship between the career ambitions of the average scientist and the greater good of the science community?
 Do they always line up?
 I'm talking about the daily pressures that get to all of us.
 That one behavioral assay that didn't work out like the other three, and our PI is telling us, &quot;Let's keep the story simple&quot;.
 The vague sense, &quot;That matlab code handed down from the previous postdoc - it gives me a nice effect on my data, but I'm not really sure how it works&quot;...

-&quot;*I believe in not cutting corners, in doing solid science.
-I just have to secure my career first with a high-impact paper.*&quot;
+*"I believe in not cutting corners, in doing solid science.
+I just have to secure my career first with a high-impact paper."*

 The story is different in the pharmaceutical industry, where being wrong about basic science could cost you millions of dollars in dead-end clinical trials.
 The incentives in Pharma, at the preclinical stage, are not to get a glamorous publication, but to be right.
 And when the Pharma companies started noticing that some academic science results are failing as a foundation for new work, they re-ran the published experiments and found that [89% of landmark papers in cancer biology fail to replicate](http://www.nature.com/nature/journal/v483/n7391/full/483531a.html).
 Money that should be going toward curing cancer, is instead funding those desperate pangs for academic job security.